-New River Light and Power customers: Sign a letter of support asking for the development of energy efficiency finance programs
+New River Light & Power customers: Sign a letter of support asking for the development of energy efficiency programs.

 Our approach involves two major strategies: